WallarooLabs/wally/book/cpp/sample-application.md

 The `compute` method does the actual work.
 It gets the state change handle (this is required by Wallaroo) by calling `w_state_change_repository_lookup_by_name` (if no state change handle can be found then it returns a pointer to `None`, which can be tested by comparing it to the `none` pointer that is passed into the method).
 It then uses this to get the state change object by calling `w_state_change_get_state_change_object`.
 It updates the state change object using the `Votes` message data and creates a new outgoing `LetterTotal` message object.
 Note that the `LetterTotal` object adds the count from the `Votes` data to the count in the state data, because the state object does not get updated until after the `compute` message is run.
 Finally, the `compute` uses the `w_stateful_computation_get_return` function to generate the return value using the outgoing `LetterTotal` message data and the state change handle.

 State functions have zero or more state change builders associated with them.
 Each state change builder can build a state change, which represents a way of updating the state object.
-Wallaroo uses the `get_number_of_state_change_builders` method to determine how many state change builders are associated with the computation, and then calls the `get_state_change_builder` method to get each state change builder.
+Wallaroo uses the `get_number_of_state_change_builders` method to determine how many state change builders are associated with the state computation, and then calls the `get_state_change_builder` method to get each state change builder.
 In our case there is only one state change builder.

 State computations are passed to the worker that processes a given state partition, so they must implement the [Serializable](serialization.md) interface.

 ### State Changes

 State objects are used by state computations, but they are not directly updated within the state computation.
-Instead, computations return state change objects which Wallaroo later applies to the state.
+Instead, state computations return state change objects which Wallaroo later applies to the state.
 The state change object also provides methods that are used to write state changes to the recovery log and read them from the log during recovery.

-If a new state change object was created each time a computation was run then there could be a negative performance impact on the system.
+If a new state change object was created each time a state computation was run then there could be a negative performance impact on the system.
 In order to avoid that, state change objects created once and then reused.
 They are accessed through the state change repository, which can be used to look up a state change handle and the associated state change.

 Our application only has one state change.
 It increases the vote count for a letter.
 Here's our application's state change: